-👋 Hello!
-I’m Shuang Song, a postdoctoral researcher at the Department of Co-evolution of Land Use and Urbanisation, Max Planck Institute of Geoanthropology.
+๐ Hello!
+I’m Shuang Song, a postdoctoral researcher at Max Planck Institute of Geoanthropology.
+I currently serve for two departments: the Department Structural Changes of the Technosphere and the Department of Co-evolution of Land Use and Urbanisation.

-My research primarily uses water as a link to study the interaction and co-evolution between human society and the natural environment.
-Based on my interdisciplinary background in Physical Geography and the Study of History, I currently focus on the long-term evolution of water management and its impact on human society in major river basins.
-I also examine how institutions can influence human-water interaction by changing human society’s adaptation and resilience to environmental changes, thereby contributing to sustainable development.
+My research primarily uses water as a link to study the co-evolution between human society and the natural environment.
+Based on my interdisciplinary background in Physical Geography and the Study of History, I currently focus on the long-term evolution of water management (e.g., irrigation, flood control, and water supply) and its impact on human society, currently focusing on the Yellow River Basin, China.

-My approach mainly involves modeling, simulation, and data analysis.
+My approach mainly involves modeling and data analysis.
 I developed the open-source Agent-based Modeling framework for real-world SES simulation ABSESpy

 and led PaperBell

 My research is highly interdisciplinary; I welcome scholars and students from Geography, Archaeology, History, Sociology, Computer Science, and Psychology to collaborate.
-Please contact me by email or online meeting.
+The team offers fully remote positions, feel free to get in touch by email or online meeting.

 Learn more about me through the below materials: